 Sharing values with our partners and with a mission to improve health and wellbeing outcomes for our communities is paramount to our success.
 Meet the team making it happen.

 Acting Executive Officertracey.email@example.com

 Tracey Blythe is Acting in the role of Executive Officer see below information on Tracey..

 Jenny joined IEPCP in 2002 and is the longest serving member of the team.
 Prior to working for IEPCP, Jenny worked in a range of occupations including Property Rental Manager, Finance Consultant, Car Stock Controller, Business Manager, Beauty Consultant.

 Her diverse role includes administration, event organisation and website maintenance and she brings strong customer service and organisational skills to the role.

-When not at work, Jenny loves catching up with friends, cooking and spending time with her family.
+When not at work, Jenny loves catching up with friends, travelling, cooking and spending time with her family.

 Coordinator - Preventiontracey.email@example.com